 In the short run, offshore drilling appears as the most distressed segment of equity markets since the crash of oil price and the rise of U.S shale production.
 In the long run, however, demand is expected on the rise for large, untapped reserves and higher NPVs offer excellent visibility and investment safety to producers.

 Following significant cost-cutting and upgrades in technology, the drillers that service them should return to profitability as soon as the price per barrel hits the $60 mark – causing producers to unfreeze capital expenditures, orders to ramp-up and day rates to improve.

-Against this backdrop, Diamond Offshore – majority-owned by the Tisch family – and Rowan Companies’ common stocks stand out as spectacular investment opportunities, and perfect vehicles for long-term investors to ride the recovery.
+Against this backdrop, Diamond Offshore – majority-owned by the Tisch family – and Rowan Companies’ common stocks stand out as spectacular investment opportunities and perfect vehicles to ride the recovery.

 Soundly capitalized, superbly managed, trading for a fraction of net asset value and six to eight times bottom-cycle cash earnings, both companies – shaken yet profitable – sport good backlogs and competitive fleets, in addition of satisfactory returns over the full cycle.

 Bankruptcy is out of the picture, as their debts are well-structured, their liquidity plentiful and their interest charges amply covered.

 A persistently low oil price or some misguided capital allocation – such as a the acquisition of a peer in distress with no turnaround in sight – constitute the two obvious risks.

 Nevertheless, the situation presents an asymmetric bet that perfectly warrants an investment within a diversified portfolio.

 (Was long DO and RDC at average prices of $11 and $12 a share; sold both at $20 following the takeover of Rowan by Ensco.)